graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 ### Linux

 On **Linux** use you package manager.
-In most cases the name of the relevant package is `git-all`, so on Ubunto, for instance, you would install Git via `sudo apt install git-all`.
+In most cases the name of the relevant package is `git-all`, so on Ubuntu, for instance, you would install Git via `sudo apt install git-all`.

 # Register for the necessary services